jf-eirinha/417/content/blog/react-form-custom-hook/index.md

 ## How it works

-I drawn inspiration from [React Hook Form](https://react-hook-form.com/) to build the hook but unlike that library I do not use uncontrolled inputs.
+I've drawn inspiration from [React Hook Form](https://react-hook-form.com/) to build the hook but unlike that library I do not use uncontrolled inputs.
 So the algorithm is actually really straightforward:

 - **Initialize State:** We start by initializing the form state with the provided default values.
 At this moment we also check for errors.
-- **State Changes:** The form is updated every time a form field is focused or changed.
+- **Update on State Changes:** The form is updated every time a form field is focused or changed.
 When this happens the code uses the change and the previous state to compute the new state, namely: what are the new values, what fields have errors, what fields are "dirty", what field is focused, and what fields have been touched.
 From this it derives if the form is valid (`isValid`), has been touched (`isTouched`), or dirty (`isDirty`).

 And that's it.
-If you want need a tiny hook with a powerful set of functionalities consider using this one and if you have any suggestions or corrections to make please feel free to contact me on GitHub, they are very much appreciated.
+If you need a tiny hook with a powerful set of functionalities consider using this one and if you have any suggestions or corrections to make please feel free to contact me on GitHub, they are very much appreciated.